JamFfm/PHMeasureADS1115/README.md

 # How to Install

-1. Load the PHMeasureADS1115 addin from the CraftbeerPi3 addin section (not jet available).
+1. Load the PHMeasureADS1115 addin from the CraftbeerPi3 addin section.

-    Workaround:
+    Just if you need a workaround:

     Key in in the command box of Raspi

     `git clone https://github.com/JamFfm/PHMeasureADS1115.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/PHMeasureADS1115
     `

-2. A update is done by the same commands unless it is not in the oficial add on list.

-    But first you have to delete the Folder

-    `sudo rm -r /home/pi/craftbeerpi3/modules/plugins/PHMeasureADS1115/`

-3. Reboot at least CBPi3
+2. Reboot at least CBPi3

 # What for?